Foyle's War series 7: Cast and characters

 Foyle returns from a trip to the US, during which he pursued former industrialist and subsequently senator Howard Paige ("Fifty Ships").
-It is revealed that Paige committed suicide, allegedly after being hounded by Foyle, although Foyle was unaware of Paige's suicide.
-The episode reintroduces the recurring character Hilda Pierce, played by Ellie Haddington ("War Games", "The French Drop" and "All Clear"), turning her into a regular MI5 character and Foyle as one of her operatives.
+It is revealed that Paige committed suicide, allegedly after being hounded by Foyle, although Foyle was unaware of Paige's death.
+The episode reintroduces the recurring character Hilda Pierce, played by Ellie Haddington ("War Games", "The French Drop" and "All Clear"), turning her into a regular MI5 character with Foyle as one of her operatives.
 It also introduces the regular character of Arthur Valentine, another MI5 operative played by Tim McMullan.

-The episode also reintroduces Adam Wainwright, now Stewart's husband, as a Labour candidate in a forthcoming parliamentary by-election, though he is played by a new actor (Daniel Weyman, as opposed to Max Brown).
-Another character is Sergeant Frank Shaw, a former constable and POW, who struggles as he returns from Singapore to a family and reality that has changed and evolved in the six years he was absent.
+The episode also reintroduces Adam Wainwright, now Stewart's husband, as a Labour candidate in a forthcoming parliamentary by-election, though he is played by a new actor (Daniel Weyman, as opposed to Max Brown previously).
+Another character is Sergeant Frank Shaw, a former Hastings constable and POW, who struggles as he returns from Singapore to a family and reality that have changed and evolved in the six years he was absent.